 2.1 Study area, sampling technique and data collection

-The research was conducted in Rangpur district of Bangladesh as it is one of the major potato growing districts of the country (Nasif et al., 2018) and production and demand of Shilbilati potato is higher in this district.
+The study was conducted in Rangpur district of Bangladesh as it is one of the major potato growing districts of the country (Nasif et al., 2018) and production and demand of Shilbilati potato is higher in this district.
 Two Shilbilati producing areas of Rangpur district- Mithapukur and Badarganj upazila were selected for data collection.

-Fig 1: Location of research area
+Fig 1: Location of the study area

+Sampling technique and sample size determination

 The target population of this study was Shilbilati potato farmers in selected villages and market intermediaries in the target markets.
 Primary data were collected from 100 farmers who produce Shilbilati potato in the selected areas using a simple random sampling technique.
 Among the 100 sampled farmers, 60 were small-scale farmers (where they cultivated 0-1.0 hectares), while 40 of them were large-scale farmers (where they owned over 1.0 hectares).
 In addition, 30 Shilbilati potato traders (intermediaries) actively involved in the potato trade were selected randomly.
 They comprised 15 Beparies/wholesalers/Arotdhers and 15 retailers.
 A simple random sampling technique was utilized in selecting all the intermediaries so as to ensure representation without bias.
 The interviews were conducted with potato growers at their village homes, while market intermediaries were interviewed in their respective markets and business enterprises.
 Interviews were conducted between December 2024 and January 2025.

 2.2 Analytical Tools